Byron Murphy II: Professional career

 Murphy was selected by the Seattle Seahawks in the first round, 16th overall, of the 2024 NFL draft.
 He signed a 4-year, $16,083,122 rookie contract with the Seahawks.
 After a hamstring injury in Week 3 against the Miami Dolphins, Murphy was out for the following 3 games.
-In his rookie season, he played in 14 games and 9 starts, recording 0.5 sacks, 36 tackles, 2 TFL's and a QB Hit.
+In his rookie season, he played in 14 games with 9 starts, recording 0.5 sacks, 36 tackles, two TFL's and a QB Hit.

 In Week 2 of the 2025 season, Murphy recorded 1.5 sacks in a 31–17 road win over the Pittsburgh Steelers.
+In the Super Bowl win against the New England Patriots, he recorded two sacks and one fumble recovery.